cyclejs/cyclejs/docs/data-flow-nodes.md

-# Backward Functions
+# Data Flow Nodes

-Cycle.js introduces the concept of a "Backward Function", which is very important for the framework.
-It is a solution to the circular dependency problem that arises from the cyclic structure between Model, View, Intent.
-Model depends on Intent, Intent depends on View, View depends on Model.
+Cycle.js uses the concept of a "Data Flow Nodes", which is very important for the framework.
+It is a known concept from Data Flow, which also turns out to be a natural solution to the circular dependency problem that arises from the cyclic structure between Model, View, Intent.
+The problem consists of implementing the dependencies: Model depends on Intent, Intent depends on View, View depends on Model.

 ```
   Model <───────┐